ksator/junos_automation_with_rest_calls/README.md

 We can use Python librairies to make REST calls.
 I am using the library requests.

 Example:
 google map has a public API (read only).
 The python script [**google_map_api.py**](google_map_api.py) prompts you for an address, and then uses the google map API to get data for that address, and print its latitude and longitude.
-usage:
+Run this command to use it:
 ```
 python google_map_api.py
 ```